dsjeffcoat/kwitter-front-end/README.md

+# Kwitter React/Agile Project

+Created by Diarte Jeffcoat, Cheria Artis, Howard Post and Chris McAfee

+## Summary

+This was our first ever big project during the Kenzie Academy curriculum.
+We used React, Redux and API manipulation in order to build a Twitter clone called Kwitter as our final project.
+In addition, we were to use Agile Methodology to ensure that we had a solid product to present in the end and be able to build a proper workflow representative of many companies in the real world.

 ## Overview

 You will be working in teams to make a clone of a common micro-blogging platform.
 You will be given a back-end API for you to form your front-end application around.